bakame-php/http-structured-fields/docs/02-parsing-serializing.md

 The `toHttpValue` method applies by default all the normalizations recommended by the RFC.

 > [!TIP]
 > This is the mechanism used by the `DataType::serialize` method.
-Once the Structured
+Once the HTTP Structured
-> field has been created, the method calls its `toHttpValue` method.
+> Field has been created, the method calls its `toHttpValue` method.

 &larr; [Basic Usage](01-basic-usage.md)  |  [Accessing Field Values](03-field-values.md) &rarr;